adoyle-h/neovim-config/README.en.md

     EOF
     ```

-2. Invoke `nvim` to get started.
-It is slow started at first time because it installs plugin manager and plugins automatically.
+2. Initialization
+  - `:PlugInstall`.
+It maybe slow.
 Please be patient.
-3. Initialization
   - There no any Treesitter Parer installed by default.
 Invoke `:TSInstall all` to install them.
   - There no any LSP installed by default.
 Invoke `:LspInstallInfo` to choose LSPs which you need.
+3. `nvim` to get started.

 ## API